pablodanielrey/echallenge/README.md

 but i also think that for this workload it's better **async**

-Theory and practice is not the same. im positive that i need to benchmark the solutions to really know the gains by one aproch vs the other.
+Theory and practice is not the same. im positive that i need to benchmark the solutions to really know the gains by one aproch vs the other in this context.

 ### The Entities and Model.